Last Updated on July 31st, 2019

 Most chips and crisps list starch as their number one ingredient.
 Usually soybean oil is number two.
 Soybean oil is nearly pure omega-6 fat, the kind of fat every cell in your body can use to make inflammatory hormones.
 Eating crisps and chips can make your skin more prone to break out7 because your body makes more chemicals that cause inflammation, ready to attack the skin to get rid of acne bacteria.

 In North America, snack cakes and doughnuts are also often made with soybean oil.
 Even if you eat the vanilla Twinkies instead of the Hershey’s chocolate bar, your skin may break out because of excessive omega-6 fat.

 You don’t need to go out into the sun to dry out your skin, but a hand-held color lamp can do a lot to help acne.
-Blue light kills acne bacteria, at least those near the surface of skin pores.
-Red light helps shrink the sebaceous glands that make oil that can clog pores.
+Blue light kills acne bacteria8, at least those near the surface of skin pores.
+Red light helps shrink the sebaceous glands that make pore-clogging oil.
 There are small, hand-held color lamp units for as little as US $34.95, although larger heat lamps are also available.

 The thing to remember about light treatment for acne is that a little is good, but a lot is not better.
-Many overly enthusiastic purchases of acne light systems use their lamps so much that they dry out the skin—which dries out the skin and can clog pores.
+Many overly enthusiastic buyers of acne light systems use their lamps so much that they dry out the skin—which can clog pores.

 A 10% concentration of benzoyl peroxide, for example, is just too strong for almost anyone’s skin.
 This strength of benzoyl peroxide almost always causes drying, itching, redness, and irritation.
 Applied directly to a pimple, however, it might be exactly what you need to clear up your skin.